CaviarNine - The Future of DeFi

 The Radix protocol enforces a 7 day unstaking period - the time it takes from unstaking your LSU to receiving the associated XRD stake back.

-For more comprehensive details of staking on Radix, see this .
+For more comprehensive details of staking on Radix, see this overview.

 Read on for how the LSU Pool works.